massimozappino/tagmycode-intellij/README.md

 mvn clean package
 ```

-this command download all required languages into lib folder
+this command download all required dependencies into lib folder

 ###Consumer Id and Consumer secret###
 You need to create a Java class Secret.java into plugin/com/tagmycode/intellij